excllent123/deep_learning_research/README.md

 ### Basic Information
 - Authors : Kent Chiu (Jin-Chun)
 - Tuning a deep learning model is sometimes time consuming especially you are working on a project that with a keeping changing dataset...
-- This project is under construction and trying to figure out a way to fast retrival the relative model structure, meta-data and weight with corresponding data source version.
+- This project is trying to figure out a way to fast retrival the relative model structure, meta-data and weight with corresponding data source version to help new-algorithms developing.
+- This project is under construction

 ### Dependence
 - Theano/Tensorflow